Jonah Hex (film): Plot

 Hex confronts Turnbull at the fort and kills several men before he is shot point blank in the chest.
 Hex escapes by horse and travels back to find the Crow people.
 Turnbull orders a man named Burke, who helped kill Hex's family, to track down something Hex loves and bring it to him.
 While Hex is being healed again, Burke finds and kidnaps Lilah.
 Turnbull assembles the weapon and conducts a test on a small town in Georgia, completely destroying it.

 Hex sends a message to Lt.
 Grass with Turnbull's location and requests backup.
 Hex travels to Independence Harbor and infiltrates Turnbull's ironclad warship.
 He kills Burke, using his abilities to bring him back from the dead and incinerate him.
 Turnbull holds Lilah at gunpoint and forces Hex to surrender.
 Hex and Lilah escape their holding cell as Lt.
 Grass arrives and attempts to arrest Turnbull.
 Grass and his crew are destroyed by the weapon and Turnbull begins his attack on Washington, D.C.

 Hex attacks Turnbull, as they fight Hex jams the weapon with a hatchet before locking Turnbull's neck in the machine.
 Hex and Lilah escape the boat as the weapon backfires and explodes, killing Turnbull and all of his men.
-The next day, President Grant gives Hex a large reward and a full pardon before offering him a job as Sheriff of the entire United States.
-Hex declines, but assures the president they can find him if they need him; he leaves the city with Lilah.
-The film ends with Hex visiting Jeb's grave to apologize for his father's death before riding off.
+The next day, President Ulysses S. Grant gives Jonah Hex a large reward and a full pardon before offering him a job as Sheriff of the entire United States.
+Hex declines, but assures the president that they can find him if they need him; he leaves the city with Lilah.

+The film ends with Jonah Hex visiting Jeb's grave to apologize for his father's death before riding off.